This is an immersion heater thermostat replacement guide for anyone who is looking to do their own immersion heater thermostat replacement.

 I would also recommend using jointing compound on the thread to further stop any leaks.

-Next, you need to screw in the new element. tighten it up as much as you can, then use your spanner to fully tighten it.
+Tighten it up as much as you can with your hands, then use your spanner to tighten it.

 Then you can insert the thermostat and wire it up using the instructions supplied with the thermostat.